 Nulo Freestyle Chicken & Cod is in general a good formula for cats.
 The largest part of a cat food formula is represented by the first 5 ingredients.
 However, I like to consider the first 3 ingredients to rate a cat food to measure the actual quality of proteins.
 The average rate of this cat food considering the 3 first ingredients is 4 stars, which is very good.
 However, the recipe only lists 2 of the 11 essential amino acids, which is Methionine and Taurine.
 Also, only Taurine is listed on the Guaranteed Analysis.

 A good point of this cat food is that Phosphorus is 0.9% (lower than 1%), which is good because it prevents the formation of crystals in the cat’s urine.
 However, the amount of Phosphorus could be even lower as this is the minimum content in the Guaranteed Analysis.

-Also, this is a very good dry food to use in a mixed diet of dry and wet food, if feeding your cat more wet food proportionally.
+Also, this is a good formula to use in a mix diet (dry and wet food) as long as you feed your cat more wet food proportionally.

 In you are interested in searching for other high-in-protein brands, check my list of cat food reviews.